-• the fair value of investment in quoted equity shares and mutual funds is measured at quoted price or NAV.

-• the fair value of level 3 instruments is valued using inputs based on information about market participants assumptions and other data that are available.

-• the fair value of forward foreign exchange contracts is determined using forward exchange rates at the balance sheet date.

-• All foreign currency denominated assets and liabilities are translated using exchange rate at reporting date.
+- · the fair value of investment in quoted equity shares and mutual funds is measured at quoted price or NAV. - the fair value of level 3 instruments is valued using inputs based on information about market participants assumptions and other data that are available. - the fair value of forward foreign exchange contracts is determined using forward exchange rates at the balance sheet date. - · All foreign currency denominated assets and liabilities are translated using exchange rate at reporting date.

-(iii) Fair value of financial assets and liabilities measured at fair value - recurring fair value measurements (₹ in crore)
+(iii) Fair value of financial assets and liabilities measured at fair value - recurring fair value measurements

-Particulars As at 31 March 2020 As at 31 March 2019
+Particulars As a 31 March As at 31 March 2019

-Level 1 Level 3 Level 1 Level 3
+Level 3 Level 1 Level 3

 Financial Assets

-Investment in Equity Instruments 4.]] - 6.14 -
+Investment in Equity Instruments 4.11 - 6.14 -

 Investment in LLP - - - -

 Total Financial Assets 4.11 - 6.14 -